Realizations of countable Borel equivalence relations: Topological and continuous action realizations

-Also a CBER is {\bf universal} if every CBER can be Borel reduced to it.
+Also a CBER is \textbf{universal} if every CBER can be Borel reduced to it.
 As opposed to \cref{1.3}, the next results (see \cref{3166} and \cref{3333}) show that some very complex CBER have compact action realizations.

-\begin{thm} (i) For every infinite countable group $\Gamma$, $F(\Gamma, \cantor)$ admits a compact action realization.
-If $\Gamma$ is also finitely generated, then $E^{ap}(\Gamma, \cantor)$ admits a compact action realization.
-In fact in both cases such a realization can be taken to be a subshift of $(\cantor)^\Gamma$.

-(ii) Every compressible, universal {\rm CBER} admits a compact action realization.
-In fact such a realization can be taken to be a subshift of $2^{\F_4}$.
+\begin{thm} \leavevmode \begin{enumerate}[label=(\arabic*)] \item For every infinite countable group $\Gamma$, $F(\Gamma, \cantor)$ admits a compact action realization.
+If $\Gamma$ is also finitely generated, then $E^{\mathrm{ap}}(\Gamma, \cantor)$ admits a compact action realization.
+In fact in both cases, such a realization can be taken to be a subshift of $(\cantor)^\Gamma$. \item Every compressible, universal {\CBER} admits a compact action realization.
+In fact such a realization can be taken to be a minimal subshift of $2^{\F_4}$. \end{enumerate} \end{thm}

-\end{thm} In particular, it follows that arithmetical equivalence $\equiv_A$ on $\cantor$ has a compact action realization but it is unknown if Turing equivalence $\equiv_T$ has such a realization.
-More generally, we do not know whether {\it every} non-smooth CBER has a compact action realization.
-We also do not know if {\it every} non-smooth CBER even admits some other kinds of realizations, for example transitive (i.e., having at least one dense orbit) continuous action realizations on arbitrary or special types of Polish spaces.
-These problems as well as the situation with smooth CBER in such realizations are discussed in \cref{S3B}.
+In particular, it follows that arithmetical equivalence $\equiv_A$ on $\cantor$ has a compact action realization, but it is unknown if Turing equivalence $\equiv_T$ has such a realization.
+More generally, we do not know whether \textit{every} non-smooth CBER has a compact action realization.
+We also do not know if \textit{every} non-smooth CBER even admits some other kinds of realizations, for example transitive (i.e., having at least one dense orbit) continuous action realizations on arbitrary or special types of Polish spaces.
+These problems as well as the situation with smooth CBER in such realizations are discussed in \cref{realizations-cts}.

+In \Cref{realizations-compress} we discuss some special properties of continuous actions of countable groups on compact Polish spaces, related to compressibility and paradoxical decompositions, that may be relevant to compact action realizations.

-Returning to Turing equivalence, in \cref{S3CC}, we discuss topological realizations of Turing equivalence $\equiv_T$ and show that it admits a Baire class 2 isomorphism to an equivalence relation given by a continuous group action on the Baire space $\baire$.
-We do not know if this can be improved to Baire class 1 but we also show that no such isomorphism can be below the identity on a cone of Turing degrees.
+Returning to Turing equivalence, in \cref{realizations-turing}, we discuss topological realizations of Turing equivalence $\equiv_T$ and show that it admits a Baire class $2$ isomorphism to an equivalence relation given by a continuous group action on the Baire space $\baire$.
+We do not know if this can be improved to Baire class $1$ but we also show that no such isomorphism can be below the identity on a cone of Turing degrees.

-In \cref{S3C} we discuss some special properties of continuous actions of countable groups on compact Polish spaces, related to compressibility and paradoxical decompositions, that may be relevant to compact action realizations.

-\subsection{Subshifts}

-Related to \cref{1.4}, we call a countable group $\Gamma$ {\bf minimal subshift universal} if there is a minimal subshift of $2^\Gamma$ on which the restriction of the shift equivalence relation is universal.
-Then we have, see \cref{univFlow} and \cref{3333}:
+\section{Subshifts}